S0methingSomething/BitGuides/docs/index.md

 ## Advanced Customization with BitEdit

 !!! tip "For Power Users: Create a Custom Mod"
-    If you want more control and wish to enable or disable specific features yourself, you can use my other project, **BitEdit**.
+    If you want more control and wish to enable or disable specific things yourself on MonetizationVars, you can use my other project, **BitEdit**.

     BitEdit is a web tool that lets you edit the `MonetizationVars` file using a simple, human-readable interface.
 You don't need to understand complex JSON code.

     **How it works:**
     1. Go to the BitEdit web tool: **[Click here to open BitEdit](https://s0methingsomething.github.io/BitEdit/)**
-    2. Make your desired changes to the features.
+    2. Make your desired changes to MonetizationVars.
-    3. Download your new, custom `MonetizationVars` file from the tool.
+    3. Download your new, `MonetizationVars` file from the tool.
     4. Follow **Step 3** and **Step 4** of this guide using your newly created file.

 ---